Cohomology of smooth toric varieties: naturality: Introduction

-The multiplicative structure was only computed recently in~\cite{Franz:torprod}.
+where \(\mathcal{J}\) is an ideal generated by linear terms.
+This quotient description is known as the Jurkiewicz--Danilov formula and in fact gives \(H^{*}(\XXX_{\Sigma};\kk)\) as an algebra, \cf~\cite[Thm.~5.3.1]{BuchstaberPanov:2015}.\footnote{ It also gives the Chow ring of~\(\XXX_{\Sigma}\).
+At least for rational coefficients this isomorphism between the Chow ring and~\(\Tor_{R}^{0}(\kk,\kk[\Sigma]\) holds even for (smooth) non-compact~\(\XXX_{\Sigma}\), see~\cite[Sec.~3.1]{Brion:1996}.} The multiplicative structure of~\(H^{*}(\XXX_{\Sigma};\kk)\) for non-compact~\(\XXX_{\Sigma}\) was only computed recently in~\cite{Franz:torprod}.
 There is one answer for general~\(\kk\) and a simpler one if \(2\) is invertible in~\(\kk\).
 Let us start with the latter case.
 Recall that there is a canonical product on the torsion product in~\eqref{eq:iso-cohom-Tor-additive} because all algebras involved are graded commutative.

 \begin{theorem}[Franz] If \(2\) is invertible in~\(\kk\), then there is an isomorphism

 that is multiplicative with respect to the canonical product on~\(\Tor\). \end{theorem}